8 Best Renters Insurance Companies in Washington of 2023

 Since renters insurance is relatively cheap already, it will be hard for you to find meaningful discounts that can lower your rate.
 Some discounts only shave off $1 or $2 a year on your policy.

 So, we considered bundling your renters insurance with another insurance policy.
 That typically is your auto policy.
-If you bundle renters and car insurance, in some cases, an insurer can help you save up to $15%.
+If you bundle renters and car insurance, sometimes an insurer can help you save up to 15%.

 The insurer that has that multi-line discount is Amica.